 - Each resident will be screened before entering the shelter.
 On-site nurse screening for symptoms of COVID-19, those that show signs of COVID-19 are not allowed to enter the facility.

-- Showers and PPE's are available for all registered residents.
+- Showers are available for all registered residents.

 - Each resident will be provided a bed, blanket, and a 60-gallon storage bin to store their belongings.

 - Food will be provided for each resident.

 - Help triage needs for residents using onsite service providers and registered nurses.

 - Recreation and Parks Maintenance Team is responsible for the overall cleanliness of the facility.
 They wipe down high touch areas with disinfectant, clean and restock restrooms, keep the dormitory areas clean and remove trash from dining areas, restrooms, and common areas daily.

 |CHEVIOT HILLS RECREATION CENTER||112|

 |RANCHO CIENEGA SPORTS COMPLEX||46|